Baked Ziti

 This post may contain affiliate links.
 Please read our disclosure policy.

 If you love lasagna you are going to love this easy Baked Ziti casserole.
-It’s so easy to make, plus loaded with ziti noodles, sauce, Italian sausage, cheese and seasonings.
+It’s so easy to make, plus loaded with ziti noodles, sauce, Italian sausage, cheese and classic Italian seasonings.
 A hearty, comforting dinner recipe that your family will ask for over and over again.
-It freezes great and is that perfect meal to take to a friend!
+It freezes great and is the perfect meal to take to a friend!

-Layers of tender ziti, hearty sausage meat sauce, and pockets of cheese combine to make a pan of the best comfort food ever.
+Layers of tender ziti, hearty sausage meat sauce, and pockets of gooey cheese are combined to make a pan of the best comfort food ever.
 When it’s cold and we need a cozy dinner to warm us up, baked ziti is what I make!

 I love this recipe so much – it’s a great family meal and it’s perfect for sharing with friends and family when they need a hot meal.
 The flavors are great and it’s easy to make.